themustafaomar/jsvectormap/README.md

 * If you need to expose the webpack runtime (such as if you are developing inside a container), you will need to modify `webpack.config.js`
   * Set [devServer.host](https://webpack.js.org/configuration/dev-server/#devserverhost) to the IP address you wish to expose (`0.0.0.0` for all addresses)
   * Set [devServer.allowedHosts](https://webpack.js.org/configuration/dev-server/#devserverallowedhosts) or [devServer.disableHostCheck](https://webpack.js.org/configuration/dev-server/#devserverdisablehostcheck) to permit access
-* When using `npm run watch`, changes made on the filesystem are immediately available on the `index.html` page.
+* When using `npm run dev`, changes made on the filesystem are immediately available on the `index.html` page.
 This is not the case for the samples directory.

 ## License